apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 RAMCloud reaches a peak of 1.12Mio IOPS with 14 clients.
-The utilization of the dispatcher thread is at 100% alreaady with 10 clients.
+The utilization of the dispatcher thread is at 100% already with 10 clients.
 Even with more clients, the number of IOPS won't get higher than 1.12Mio, because the dispatcher thread is the bottleneck, as can be seen in the graph.
 In addition, we got a confirmation from the developers that more than 10 clients will not increase the number of IOPS.
 So we think that the measurements are not unfair, even if we do not have results for more than 16 clients.
-Again, we are happy to rerun our experiments, once the benchmark runs fine with more clients.
+Again, we we will update the blog with a higher number of clients, as soon as the bug is fixed.
 </p>
 </div>